afsalkp007/InstagramFeedCloneApp/README.md

 ## Running The Tests Manually

 Follow the steps to get test case reports:
-* Enable coverage Data under test schema section:
+* Enable coverage Data under test schema section
+* Select `InstagramFeedClone` or `CI` scheme to run tests.
 * Select the Test Icon by pressing and holding Xcode Run Icon OR press `Command+U`

 # Architecture